-Please note that this is a selective master, with scholarship opportunities.
+This is a selective Master's program.
+Scholarships are available to all admitted students, tailored to your individual situation.
 For more information about the selection procedure, please visit this page.

 Talented and Motivated Students